HouPeiyu/recommender/README.md

 # Recommender

 A coursework for TIETS43 Recommender Systems at University Of Tampere.
-See the final report [here](report/Report.md).

 ![A screenshot of web-UI for Recommender](screenshots/recommender-screenshot.png)